 This ZenPack is developed and supported by Zenoss Inc. Contact Zenoss to request more information regarding this or any other ZenPacks.
 Click here to view all available Zenoss Open Source ZenPacks.

-This ZenPack provides support for monitoring Docker containers running on Linux devices.
+This ZenPack provides support for monitoring Docker and Podman containers running on Linux devices.

 The features added by this ZenPack can be summarized as follows.
 They are each detailed further below.